-- (1) The employee may be affected by prescription or across the counter medication. - (2) The employee may be affected or impaired by alcohol or marijuana consumption.
-Alcohol or marijuana testing may be utilized to determine the employee's fitness for work and/or violation of this policy or state law pertaining to driving while intoxicated.
+- 1. The employee may be affected by prescription or across the counter medication. - 2.
+The employee may be affected or impaired by alcohol consumption.
+Alcohol testing may be utilized to determine the employee's fitness for work and/or violation of this policy or state law pertaining to driving while intoxicated.